DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ## Step 5.
 Write a simple playbook

 We will put together a simple playbook to update our remote host, and check its memory and disk space.
-We did did using ad-hoc commands but this time we will transform them into a playbook file.
-We can now store this in version control, we can let other systems to check it out and run it as many times as we want.
+The first time around we did this using ad-hoc commands but this time we will transform them into a playbook file.
+We can now store this in version control, we can let other systems check it out and run it as many times as we want.
 Create a file `update.yml`

 ```bash